UsernameisKoo/Capstone/README.md

-# Pokémon Unity
+# 강남대생을 졸업시켜라!

 [![CircleCI](https://img.shields.io/badge/version-0.5-blue)]()
 [![HitCount](http://hits.dwyl.com/danielsilva2017/pokemonUnity.svg)](http://hits.dwyl.com/danielsilva2017/pokemonUnity)

-A fully-fledged Pokémon game with a scale and complexity comparable to old school mainstream Pokémon games, built from the ground up using the [Unity Engine](https://unity.com/).
-It includes an entirely new story and a different take on some mechanics.

-A playable demo will be available very soon.
+A 2D RPG set on a university campus, built from the ground up using the Unity Engine.
+The game follows a graduating student who is mysteriously transported into a 2D world through an invitation on their laptop on the morning of graduation.
+Players explore the campus, interact with NPCs, engage in strategic battles, and ultimately confront the mysterious final boss while uncovering the truth behind the invitation.

 -----